 Of course, there will be some people who see no negative impacts from the consumption of any form of chocolate.
 Some people can smoke cigarettes like a freight train and drink alcohol like a fish for their entire lifetime and see no negative results either, but that doesn’t mean it’s something we should all do.
 If you happen to be blessed with a magnificent set of genes and an autonomic nervous system made of steel, then you might be one of the lucky ones, but not many of us are.
 By making simple changes in our diet, we can alter the way our genes will express themselves and thus make improvements in our health.

 Some people are more sensitive to the chemicals found in chocolate and raw cacao than others.
-It is typically people who have a very sensitive autonomic nervous system and/or some issues with neurotransmitters or impairment in their detoxification system and they are the people who need to restrict consumption.
+It is typically people who have a very hypersensitive sympathetic nervous system and/or neurotransmitter imbalances, or problems in their detoxification system and these are the people who need to restrict consumption the most.